interactivethings/gsheets/README.md

 ```
 gsheets --key [--id] [--title] [--out] [--pretty]
-  --key     Spreadsheet key
+  --key     Spreadsheet key; lists worksheets if no other option is provided
-  --out     Output file; default /dev/stdout
+  --out     Output file; defaults to /dev/stdout
-  --id      Worksheet ID (use either this or --title)
+  --id      Worksheet ID; use either this or --title to get worksheet contents
-  --title   Worksheet title (use either this or --id)
+  --title   Worksheet title; use either this or --id to get worksheet contents
   --pretty  Pretty-print JSON
 ```